sqbjs/sqb/doc/sqb-api.md

 ## <a name="sqb-methods"></a>4.2 Methods

 ### <a name="sqb-serializer"></a> .serializer()
-Creates and initializes new Serializer class for desired dialect.
+Creates and initializes new Serializer object for desired dialect.

 *Note: No dialects included in SQB package by default.
 Before using any dialect, be sure you have loaded its serialization plugin.*